-4.2.4.2.
+4.2.3.2.
 GSM

-GSM has also been used in Alternative Networks as Layer 2 option, as explained in [Mexican].
+GSM (Global System for Mobile Communications), from ETSI, has also been used in Alternative Networks as Layer 2 option, as explained in [Mexican].

-4.2.4.3.
+4.2.3.3.
 Dynamic Spectrum

 Some Alternative Networks make use of TV White Spaces - a set of UHF and VHF television frequencies that can be utilized by secondary users in locations where it is unused by licensed primary users such as television broadcasters.
 Equipment that makes use of TV White Spaces is required to detect the presence of existing unused TV channels by means of a spectrum database and/or spectrum sensing in order to ensure that no harmful interference is caused to primary users.
 In order to smartly allocate interference-free channels to the devices, cognitive radios are used which are able to modify their frequency, power and modulation techniques to meet the strict operating conditions required for secondary users.